learn-co-curriculum/sinatra-dynamic-routes-codealong/README.md

 ### How Dynamic Routes Work:

-It's important to note that in Sinatra, a route is simply a HTTP method/verb that is paired with a URL-matching pattern.
+It's important to note that in Sinatra a route is simply an HTTP method/verb that is paired with a URL-matching pattern.
 When your Sinatra application receives a request, it will match that route to a specific controller action that matches that URL pattern.

 The best way to explain routes is by going through an example.
 Our application is a medicine application that has an array containing three instances of a Medicine class.